(780) 429-2330

 MCQ

 Examination candidates are exposed to the same examination registration processes and examination preparation resources.
 Candidates are administered the MCQ examination remotely in an online format with mandatory online remote proctoring.
-The exam will be administered simultaneously for candidates registered in Ontario, Alberta, and British Columbia.
+The exam is administered simultaneously for all candidates.

 The multiple choice questions are based mostly on theory combined with practical components.
 For example, there are scenario based questions (a description of a situation or condition is provided, and you must determine and provide a response) and removable partial denture design based questions.
 This theory portion is designed to assess critical thinking.